-- 10.7 Serving Officers should never act as agents for people pursing a planning matter. - 10.8 Officers should take no part in the processing of their own planning applications or those of their immediate family or close friends. - 10.9 Applications for Planning Consents made to Bromsgrove District Council by Officers currently working for either Bromsgrove District Council or Redditch Borough Council should not be dealt with under delegated powers and should be decided by the Planning Committee.
+- should not be dealt with under delegated powers and should be decided by the Planning Committee. - 10.8 Officers should take no part in the processing of their own planning applications or those of their immediate family or close friends. - 10.9 Applications for Planning Consents made to Bromsgrove District Council by Officers currently working for either Bromsgrove District Council or Redditch Borough Council or their family members, whether or not directly employed by them, should not be dealt with under delegated powers and should be decided by the Planning Committee.